mint-philosophy/coding-agents-for-research/README.md

-# Coding Agents for Research
+# AI Agents for Philosophy

 Some first steps in using agents for philosophical research—or really, any knowledge work that doesn't involve traditional programming.